AnnyNaWeb/anny.github.io/_posts/2024-11-22-how-to-manage-bugs.markdown

 	- Minor: Visual or cosmetic errors.

 Categorizing bugs makes tracking them easier.
-Here are some common types you’ll encounter:
+Here are some common types youâ€™ll encounter:

-- Functional Bugs: Gameplay features not working as intended (e.g., a character can’t jump).
+- Functional Bugs: Gameplay features not working as intended (e.g., a character canâ€™t jump).
 - Usability Problems: Menus or controls that confuse players.
 - Performance Issues: Frame drops, slow loading, or crashes.
 - Asset Errors: Missing visuals, sounds, or animations.
-- Localization Bugs: Translation mistakes or text that doesn’t fit properly.
+- Localization Bugs: Translation mistakes or text that doesnâ€™t fit properly.
 - Once your bugs are logged and categorized, follow up regularly.
 - Review the list with your team to prioritize fixes and ensure progress.
 - Share issues with clear documentation to avoid miscommunication and delays.

 #Why Does This Matter?
-Managing bugs isn’t just about fixing problems; it’s about understanding their nature and impact.
-A solid process helps you predict how long fixes will take, optimize your team’s time, and avoid surprises during the final stretch of development.
+Managing bugs isnâ€™t just about fixing problems; itâ€™s about understanding their nature and impact.
+A solid process helps you predict how long fixes will take, optimize your teamâ€™s time, and avoid surprises during the final stretch of development.

 Even a simple system can make a big difference.
 Start small, document clearly, and check in consistently.
 Every bug you fix brings you closer to delivering a polished, successful game.